Bahamian cuisine: Seafood

-Fish may be served escabeche style, in a mixture of lime juice or vinegar with seasoning.
+Fish may be served escabeche-style, in a mixture of lime juice or vinegar with seasoning.
 In escabeche the fish is cooked first, differentiating it from the similarly prepared ceviche.
 "Stewed fish" is a method of preparing fish with celery, onions, potatoes, tomatoes and spices.

 Meat

 Popular meat dishes are made with chicken, pork, and goat (also referred to as mutton).
 Iguana is still hunted and eaten, especially in the outlying islands, although some species, such as the Northern Bahamian rock iguana, are endangered.

 An inexpensive dish, known locally as "Fire Engine", consists of steamed, canned corned beef served with either grits or white rice.

 Side dishes

-Bahamian side dishes shared with the American South include grits, baked macaroni and cheese, coleslaw, potato salad, boiled vegetables, and johnnycake.
-Other more traditional Caribbean sides include pigeon peas, fried plantain, peas and rice and cassava bread.
+Bahamian side dishes shared with the American South include grits, baked macaroni and cheese, coleslaw, potato salad, boiled vegetables, and Johnny cake.
+Other more traditional Caribbean side dishes include pigeon peas, fried plantain, peas and rice and cassava bread.
 Salt pork is also served.

 Seasonings

-Bahamian dishes are frequently seasoned with Old Sour sauce especially fish dishes.
+Bahamian dishes are frequently seasoned with Old Sour sauce, especially fish dishes.